cmosguy/Vaprobash/readme.md

 >
 > By default, NFS won't work on Windows.
 I suggest deleting the NFS block so Vagrant defaults back to its default file sync behavior.
 >
 > However, you can also try the "vagrant-winnfsd" plugin.
-Just run `vagrant plugin install vagrant-winnfsd` to try it out!
+Just run `vagrant plugin install $USER-winnfsd` to try it out!
 >
-> Vagrant version 1.5 will have [more file sharing options](https://www.vagrantup.com/blog/feature-preview-vagrant-1-5-rsync.html) to explore as well!
+> $USER version 1.5 will have [more file sharing options](https://www.$USERup.com/blog/feature-preview-$USER-1-5-rsync.html) to explore as well!

 ## Docs